 Teacher, Warriner School, Oxfordshire

-Rhodri Jones who is 13 years old and a pupil at Woodeaton Manor Special School called 999 after he found a man collapsed at a bus stop.
+When Rhodri Jones was a pupil at Woodeaton Manor Special School he called 999 after he found a man collapsed at a bus stop.

 Rhodri, who often finds speaking difficult, remembered being taught what to do in an emergency and called for an ambulance.

-He went through the I.M.P.S. programme three years ago, at St Michaels Primary School in Marston before starting at the special school Woodeaton Manor.
+He went through the I.M.P.S. programme when he was a pupil at St Michaels Primary School in Marston before starting at the special school Woodeaton Manor.

 Rhodri has autism spectrum disorder and finds social interaction difficult.